Bardolph-Automation-Inc/bardolph/docs/web_install.rst

 Web Server Installation
 #######################
-This page contains instructions for installation of the web server.
-If you just want to run scripts from the command line, you can refer to :ref:`installation`.

 .. index::
    single: web server; installation

+This page contains instructions for installation of the web server.
+If you just want to run scripts from the command lline, please refer to the simpler instructions in :ref:`installation`.

-These instructions focus on installing on a Raspberry Pi.
-However, they should be fairly accurate for a typical Debian-based system.
+The focus here is installation on a Raspberry Pi.
+However, the instructions should be fairly accurate for a typical Debian-based system.

 A key goal for this project is to produce something that's genuinely useful on an everyday basis.
 For me, that's a